thomlake/pytorch-attention/README.md

         Batch of N context vectors.
     value: Variable of size (B, N, P), default=None
         If given, the output vectors will be weighted combinations of the value vectors.
-Otherwise,
-        the context vectors will be used.
+        Otherwise, the context vectors will be used.
     score: str or callable, default='dot'
         If score == 'dot', scores are computed as the dot product between context and query vectors.
 This Requires D1 == D2.
         Otherwise, score should be a callable:
              query    context     score
             (B,M,D1) (B,N,D2) -> (B,M,N)
     normalize: str, default='softmax'
         One of 'softmax', 'sigmoid', or 'identity'.
-        Function used to map scores to weights.
+        Name of function used to map scores to weights.
     context_mask: Tensor of (B, M, N), default=None
         A Tensor used to mask context.
 Masked and unmasked entries should be filled